Meiji Yasuda Life Foundation of Health and Welfare

 Research achievements

 11. Tsunoda K, Kitano N, Kai Y, Uchida K, Kuchiki T, Okura T, Nagamatsu T. Prospective study of physical activity and sleep in middle-aged and older adults.
-American Journal of Preventive Medicine 48(6): 662-773, 2015
+American Journal of Preventive Medicine.
+2015 Jun; 48(6): 662-773.

 Page Top ▲